HelenDAnalyst/Portfolio-Projects/README.md

 JOIN  PortfolioProject..CovidVaccinations vac
 ON dea.location=vac.location
 AND dea.date=vac.date
-WHERE dea.continent IS NOT NULL
+WHERE new_vaccinations IS NOT NULL
+AND Dea.continent IS NOT NULL
 ORDER BY 1,2,3
 ```

-This query compares the total population of a location with the number of people who have been vaccinated.
-It uses the SUM function with the OVER clause to calculate the rolling sum of new_vaccinations for each location.
+These queries compares the total population of a location with the number of people who have been tested and vaccinated respectively.
+It uses the SUM function with the OVER clause to calculate the rolling sum of new_tests and new_vaccinations for each location.
 The result is ordered by location and date.

 <img src = "/Screenshots/sql-11.JPG">